Live Data is a MapsAlive feature that lets a tour get its content from a server in real-time. It allows you to:

 A web service is software on a server that returns data in response to a Live Data request.
 The software is often referred to as a script and is written in a scripting language appropriate for the server.
 The script receives a Live Data request from your map and responds with the requested data.
 Live Data requests use the HTTP protocol that is supported universally on the internet.

-To use Live Data, you must provide your own web service.
-To help you evaluate and get started using Live Data, AvantLogic (makers of MapsAlive) provides some demo web services that you can use for evaluation and testing purposes.
+You must provide the web service that your Live Data tours use.
+To help you evaluate and get started using Live Data, MapsAlive provides a demo web service that you can use for evaluation and testing purposes.

 If you use another scripting language, the examples can serve as a guide for coding your own scripts in other languages.